App development: listen to your users!

 Why, for whom and what for?

-The first very important thing that you should always remember is that when you build a new digital product like an application or a website, you do it to get someone to start using it, right?
+The first very significant thing that you should always remember is that when you build a new digital product like an application or a website, you do it to get someone to start using it, right?
 Users usually expect that it will solve their problems and challenges they face.
 Problems and summons aren't the only areas you'll touch.
 You will also touch user processes, you will interact with people etc. In most cases you will touch these 3 areas: processes, people, and tools.

 If you don't do it correctly and your solution, for example, will change your users' current process too much, they won't use it.
 Why?
 Because the applied solution of yours will need too much effort from the user.
 The same principle applies to people - if your solution requires changing half of your business because existing users can't start using your solution.
 Also, if the way you solve problems is too complicated, your users don't understand it.
 They'll just quit and never come back.
 The key is to understand that you need to make changes that are easy for your users to adapt to them.